 How Does an RV Oven Work?

 Most RV ovens have a pilot light that needs to be manually lit with a match or lighter.
 This flame is required to ignite the burner that heats the interior of the oven while you’re cooking.
 Typically, the burner is located beneath a metal plate at the bottom of the oven.
 This plate helps to distribute the heat evenly throughout the oven’s cavity.
+Once the pilot light is lit, simply set your desired temperature and allow the oven at least 10 minutes to preheat.

 It’s important to note that the typical RV oven doesn’t have a fan(s) to circulate the hot air the way many residential ovens do.
 This is one of the reasons that many RV owners complain about uneven heating.